ACMAA/CarterBulletinV1/content/burns.md

 [^17]: Nancy Josephine Clark, correspondence with the author, April 6, 2025.

-[^18]: Emil Her Many Horses, “Portraits of Native Women and Their Dresses,” in *Identity by Design: Tradition, Change, and Celebration in Native Women’s Dresses* (Washington, D.C.: Smithsonian Institution Press, 2007), 79.
+[^18]: Emil Her Many Horses, ed., “Portraits of Native Women and Their Dresses,” in *Identity by Design: Tradition, Change, and Celebration in Native Women’s Dresses* (Washington, D.C.: Smithsonian Institution Press, 2007), 79.

 [^19]: Tovías, *Colonialism on the Prairies*, 17, 73–¬74; Weasel Traveller, “A Shining Trail,” 94.
 See also Rebecca Many Grey Horses, “[Blackfoot Women: Keepers of the Ways and Pillars of the Nation](https://www.youtube.com/watch?v=rNynWfPr5I8),” lecture, Galt Museum & Archives, June 22, 2020, accessed June 13, 2025; and Jessa Rae Growing Thunder, “Hi-Line Treasures: Bold Colors and Geometric Designs Exemplify Beadwork from Montana’s Northern Plains,” *Native American Art Magazine* 38 (April/May 2022): 92–97.